jpdaigle/jnetpipe/README.markdown

 tool matures.

 This tool was originally conceived to aid me in performing ad-hoc testing of network failure scenarios when developing network software at [my day job (Solace Systems)](http://www.solacesystems.com).
-My employer graciously accepted I release it as open source.

 ## LICENSE
 JNetPipe is available under a BSD License.
 See